-Pollutant Source Emission Limit Type of Monitoring Monitoring Frequency 1.
-Particulate matter Whole site No visible emissions across site boundary Operator observations Daily 2.
-Particulate Matter Silo inlet and outlets No visible emissions Operator or driver observations plus start and finish times Every delivery
+Pollutant Source Emission limit Type of monitoring Frequency of monitoring 1 Particulate matter Whole site No visible emissions across the site boundary Operator observations At least daily 2 Particulate matter Silo inlets and outlets No visible emissions Operator and/or driver observations Every delivery including start and finish times

 - 3. The operator shall keep records of inspections, tests, monitoring and maintenance.
-The records shall be: - (a) Kept on site. - (b) Kept by the operator for at least two years. - (c) Made available for the regulator to examine. - 4.
-Any historical records kept off-site shall be made available for inspection within one working week of any request by the regulator. - 5.
-Adverse results from any monitoring activity shall be investigated by the operator as soon as the monitoring data has been obtained.
-The operator shall: - (a) Identify the cause and take corrective action. - (b) Record as much detail as possible regarding the cause and extent of the problem, and the action taken by the operator to rectify the situation. - (c) Re-test to demonstrate compliance as soon as possible. - (d) Notify the regulator. - 6.
-Where, in the opinion of the regulator, there is evidence of airborne dust from the process off the site, the operator shall make their own inspection and assessment, and where necessary undertake ambient monitoring with the aim of identifying those process operations giving rise to the dust.
-The monitoring method shall be agreed with the regulator.
-Once the source of the emissions is known, corrective action shall be taken without delay. - 7.
-The operator shall provide a list of key plant. - 8.
-The operator shall have written procedures for: - (a) Operation of all plant. - (b) Dealing with plant failures. - (c) Preventative maintenance of plant. - 9.
-In the case of abnormal emissions, malfunction or breakdown leading to abnormal emissions the operator shall: - (a) Investigate and undertake remedial action immediately. - (b) Adjust the process or activity to minimise those emissions. - (c) Promptly record the events and actions taken.
+These records shall be: - (a) Kept on site. - (b) Kept by the operator for at least two years. - (c) Made available for the regulator to examine. - 4.
+Adverse results from any monitoring or maintenance activity shall be investigated by the operator as soon as the data has been obtained/received.
+The operator shall: - (a) Identify the cause and take corrective action. - (b) Record as much detail as possible regarding the cause and extent of the problem, and the action taken by the operator so rectify the situation. - (c) Re-test to demonstrate compliance as soon as possible. - (d) Notify the regulator. - 5.
+Where in the opinion of the regulator, there is evidence of airborne dust from the process off the site, the operator shall make their own inspection and assessment, and where necessary undertake ambient monitoring with the aim of identifying those process operations giving rise to the dust.
+Once the source of the emission is known, corrective action shall be taken without delay.